Skilled boaters make boating safer and more enjoyable for all.

-Canoe instruction is available through both the RMCC
+Canoe instruction is available through both the RMCC and other entities.

 The winter pool classes are one-hour refreshers and demonstrations of various canoe techniques from strokes (forward strokes, draws, etc.), to bracing and rolling, to self- and assisted rescue (getting safely back into that boat after your brace and roll fail.).
 See the Getting Into A Canoe in deep water video from a 2019 skills practice session.

 The RMCC canoeing essentials class includes a morning or afternoon session on a local lake and a second morning or afternoon session on an easy section of river.

 - Essentials of Canoeing Day 1: Flatwater covers canoe equipment, boat outfitting, canoe strokes, water safety, and basic maneuvering.
 Fun, dynamic drills and games will help students learn basic skills for moving the canoe as efficiently as possible using the following strokes: forward and backward strokes, sweeps, draws, pries, and the J stroke.

 - Essentials of Canoeing Day 2: Moving Water covers skills for paddling in moving water.
 Skills include “reading” water, safety considerations on moving water, advanced canoe strokes, and specific canoe maneuvers including eddy turns, ferries, and S turns.

 No previous canoe experience is necessary to take the Essentials Day 1 class, but it is a good refresher for those who have canoed before.
 Part I or previous experience in a canoe is prerequisite to the Essentials Day 2 class.